A history of faith and success

 Northrise University began as a dream in the hearts of native Zambians and founders Dr. Moffat and Doreen Zimba in 1988.
 Recognizing the need for Christian higher education in Zambia, they left their careers to pursue the education needed to begin a university.
-Their faith journey took them to Australia and then to the United States.
+Their faith journey took them to Australia and to then to the United States.
 Moffat earned his Doctorate in Theology at Fuller Theological Seminary and Doreen earned an MBA in Technology.

 In 2003, after years of petitioning the Zambian government for permission to start a new university, the Zambian Ministry of Education awarded Northrise University the first private university charter ever granted.
 With help from the recently formed Northrise University Initiative (NUI), the Zimba’s returned to Zambia and opened Northrise.
 In January 2004, Northrise celebrated the beginning of something very special with 50 students majoring in theology, business, and IT.